oracle-weblogic/cloud-native-XWeeks/stack/README.md

 #### Create Oracle Developer Cloud Service project ####

 Sign in to [https://cloud.oracle.com/sign-in](https://cloud.oracle.com/sign-in).
-First select your datacenter then provide the identity domain and credentials.
+First select your datacenter then click **My Services** and provide your identity domain and credentials.
 After a successful login you will see your Dashboard.
 Find the Developer services tile and click the hamburger icon.
 In the dropdown menu click **Open Service Console** to open Oracle Developer Cloud Services console.
 ![](images/01.dashboard.png)

 Click **+ New Project** button to create a new project.